Florian-Wilhelm/Raspberry-Pi/README.md

 ## About

-This repository contains experimental and compiled code for Raspberry Pi and Raspberry Pi Pico projects, but is not regularly updated.
+This repository contains experimental and compiled code for Raspberry Pi and Raspberry Pi Pico projects.
+It will not be regularly updated.

 ![Electronic-projects-collage](https://github.com/user-attachments/assets/79c19fe2-eaf2-4b9f-8519-5c49299643e7)